openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

-When a problem gives learners multiple attempts at the correct answer, and the learner tries again, an additional record is added when a learner selects **Check** again.
+When a problem gives learners multiple attempts at the correct answer, and the learner tries again, an additional record is added when a learner selects **Submit** again.
 The server has not yet processed the new submission, so the data in the record is almost identical to the data in record 3.

 **Record 5: Problem Retried (Server)**